H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 The core inputs are rows in `gbim_worldview_entity` and their 1:1 normalized belief snapshots in `gbim_belief_normalized` (PostgreSQL `msjarvis`, port 5433).
 Each belief row encodes identity (label, GBIM ID, source_table, source_pk, worldview_id), where (SRID, centroids, bbox, optional county/zip), and `evidence.provenance` (dataset, original feature IDs).
 As of March 15, 2026, all 5,416,521 entities also carry temporal decay metadata: `last_verified`, `confidence_decay`, `needs_verification`.
 These form the semantic and spatial backbone of hippocampal memory.

 **Geospatial provenance and centroids**
 For features with geometry, the belief `where` axis records centroids and SRIDs derived from underlying WV GIS layers (PostgreSQL `gisdb`, port 5433 — PostGIS, 13 GB, 39 tables, 993 ZCTA centroids from `zcta_wv_centroids`).
 These values are streamed into ChromaDB `geospatialfeatures` metadata (`centroid_x`, `centroid_y`, `srid`) so that retrieval can respect spatial context and coordinate systems.
+All embeddings for `geospatialfeatures` use `all-minilm:latest` (384-dim) to maintain collection compatibility.

+**Community interaction records (`autonomous_learner`)** The `autonomous_learner` ChromaDB collection (21,181 records as of March 18, 2026; growing ~288/day) accumulates community interaction records produced by the autonomous learning subsystem.
+These records are written separately from `background_rag_store` and represent a different hippocampal pathway: experiential, interaction-derived memory rather than structured GBIM entity promotion.
+They are queried at Phase 1.45 via `all-minilm:latest` semantic search on every production request.

 **Program and institutional entities**
 Benefit programs, governance entities, and institutional structures can also be represented as GBIM entities with beliefs over what, for_whom, why, when, and authority.
 As those entities are promoted, they join the same hippocampal fabric as geospatial features, allowing queries to traverse both physical and institutional space.
 Community-validated resource data from `jarvis-local-resources-db` (port 5435) is also eligible for promotion into the GBIM + beliefs + Chroma pipeline.